 For a pickup with so much resistance, the El Diablo brings a lot to the table.
 If you remember, there have been similar results with other very high resistance humbuckers such as the Super 3, the Gibson Iommi, and the Warpig.
 The Diablo is more open-sounding than most might expect for upwards of 22 kOhm.

 If you like to play 80s style pedal root riffage, the El Diablo bridge will down right knock the wind out of you with a hard hit square in the solar plexus.
 The low end is big and powerful with plenty of control, so that things retain a degree of precision.
-The mids are balanced with a smidge of grunt, a touch of growl, and a dab of roar.
+The mids have a balance with a smidge of grunt, a touch of growl, and a dab of roar.
 The high end is also a little big, sporting some authority in the presence so the lead work and solos are more punchy than thin.
 The El Diablo bridge is harmonically rich in as much as there’s a depth to the voicing and everything has an all-hands-on-deck attitude.
 Harmonic pinches and squeals are every bit as dripping with an aggressive pissed-off attitude as you’d expect from this bad boy.

-The El Diablo neck has been a pleasant delight.
+The El Diablo neck is a pleasant delight.
 For all intents and purposes, it’s an underwound version of the bridge… so that might be something to consider among the players that like swap things around here and there.
 And I’ll shoot straight when I say that I was a little concerned that the neck position might be an overly dark and murky mess.
 It is not.
 It’s just as big and powerful as the bridge position, but also stays under control.
 If you like to noodle around with a really angry heavy-blues lead style, this is something to consider.
 And tons of sustain.

 On clean amp setting, either pickup in full series mode might be a touch much for some.
 But in parallel mode, the El Diablo pickups are capable of excellent clean vibes.
 Glassy and transparent, with even a bit of a responsive snap when you dig in.
 But still, it might be a little bold for the meek, although pleasantly clear sounding.